 But energy investors have left the building.
 Canadian investors have left.
 International investors have left.
 Many say there is now incredible value in the Canadian energy producers sector.
 What will it take to bring back those investors, and elevate those share prices?
 If the investors come back, XEI may benefit and outperform.

-Investors are coming back to Canadian energy producers.
-That was the top-performing sector in 2021.
 Of course, I put investing in Canadian oil and gas stocks on the table in October of 2020.

 The dividends